Frequently Asked Questions...

 With these differences in mind, please understand that I cannot accommodate large numbers of customers who need extensive customer service in order to make a purchase.
 Though I can answer a limited number of questions via email, for now please think of this as more of a “self-serve” nursery.

 4) Why is there a waiting period to pick up my order?

 We are a very small operation of just 2 people, one full time and one part time.
 As such, we can only pull a certain amount of orders per day.
-We have set limits to how many orders can be picked up per day based on what we are physically able to do.
+We have set limits as to how many orders can be picked up per day based on what we are physically able to do.
 Please expect when you make an order that you may not be able to pick your plants up for a little while.